VariantEffect/mavedb-api/README.md

 poetry build
 ```

 The build utility will look at `pyproject.toml` and invoke Poetry to build the distributions.
+Note that it will output build artifacts to `./dist` by default.

 The distribution can be uploaded to PyPI using Poetry as well.
-Simply invoke
+After building the packaged, simply invoke

 ```
-poetry publish
+poetry publish -r pypi -u <username> -p <password>
 ```

-Note that publishing the package will likely require additional options.
-For a list of available arguments, see the [Poetry documentation](https://python-poetry.org/docs/cli/#publish).
+To build and publish the package in one go, just pass the `--build` flag to the publish command.

 For use as a server, this distribution includes an optional set of dependencies, which are only invoked if the package
-is installed with `pip install mavedb[server]`.
+is installed with `poetry install mavedb --extras server`.

 ### Running a local version of the API server